 When you submit your work for publication someone else will read it, edit it and make amendments.
 You’ll usually get to approve those edits, but not always and sometimes they can be brutal.

 It took me a little while not to take this too personally.
 The person publishing it will have a different idea to you and will know more about what they want for their site or business.
 So you’ll just have to come to terms with those three perfect paragraphs and researched quotes/facts being edited away.

 - You might have to write about some weird stuff

 I was asked to write a product review on a breast pump, despite never having been a mother or used any breast pump let alone this companies product.
-You will get some off requests – some of them will be kind of okay and you’ll do them because, well, they’re paying you!
+You will get some off requests – some of them will be kind of okay and you’ll do them because, well, they’re paying you and things are a bit slow.
 But never commit to writing stuff you don’t enjoy or have no experience in whatsoever – it will be obvious in your writing!

 - You might find you enjoy it

 Some of those weird requests are actually pretty fun to write about!
 I predominantly write in the education and psychology space, so when I was asked to write a small series of articles about camping I was a little puzzled!

 But I wrote them, and loved reminiscing about my own camping adventures and researching some of the topics for my own future use!
 Don’t always turn down something because it isn’t an exact fit, if you enjoy the topic and have some knowledge, challenge yourself and have some fun.

 It takes a lot of work, pitching for new clients, writing articles, editing, editing and re-editing – but when that piece you spent a week on gets published with your name next to it and you start to see the audience engagement, it’s a pretty great feeling!
 And when a client keeps coming back to you for more work, that’s equally rewarding.

 If you’re just starting out, my advice is to write often, but not always for clients.
 Build a portfolio of work you’re proud of, and keep going!